lennartbrandin/profiling-report/main.typ

 These regressions often accumulate over time and are only attended to when performance has significantly degraded.

 With automated profiling, releases can be directly compared to their predecessors for varying input scenarios.
-This allows one to directly notice and identify the cause of performance regression. @bernecky_profiling_1989
+This allows one to directly notice and identify the cause of the performance regression. @bernecky_profiling_1989

 === Predictive Profiling
 Similar to @input-prediction, predictive profiling aims to provide performance indications without executing the program.
-Instead of basing it on previously recorded iterations of the entire program, predictive profiling as proposed in @hu_towards_2025 is based on learned runtimes of individual code snippets, predicting not the complete runtime but only the runtime of new snippets.
+Instead of basing on previously recorded iterations of the entire program, predictive profiling as proposed in @hu_towards_2025 is based on learned runtimes of individual code snippets, predicting not the complete runtime but only the runtime of new snippets.

 This is achieved by using machine learning on datasets that include C code snippets and their measured runtimes.